| Medical Dictionary |

 Treatment includes medicines to ease pain and inflammation, break up clots and keep new clots from forming.
 Keeping the affected area raised and applying moist heat can also help.
 If you are taking a long car or plane trip, take a break, walk or stretch your legs and drink plenty of liquids.

-Every pregnancy has some risk of problems, but there are certain conditions and health issues that can raise that risk, such as:
+What raises my risk for health problems during pregnancy?Every pregnancy has some risk of problems, but your lifestyle, as well as factors like certain conditions and health issues, can raise that risk, such as:

-Any of these can affect your health, the health of your baby, or both.
+Any of these can affect your health, the health of your fetus, or both.

-If you have a chronic condition, you should talk to your health care provider about how to minimize your risk before you get pregnant.
+Can chronic health conditions cause problems in pregnancy?Every pregnancy is different.
+If you have specific risks in one pregnancy, it doesn't mean that you will have them in another.
+But, if you have a chronic condition, you should talk to your provider about how to minimize your risk before you get pregnant.
 Once you are pregnant, you may need a health care team to monitor your pregnancy.
 Some common conditions that can complicate a pregnancy include:

 Other conditions that may make pregnancy risky can develop during pregnancy - for example, gestational diabetes and Rh incompatibility.
-Good prenatal care can help detect and treat them.